 I’ve mellowed in my old age and I’ve gotten to a place where I can say that I envy those people.
 I envy anyone who is able to commit to their art to that degree and, seemingly, never question it.
 No, it’s not that they never question it, it’s that the question doesn’t even exist.

 I know, though, that being present in this world has and will make me a better father and probably makes me a better husband.
 And I suppose that’s a trade off that many of us make, although I don’t know how much of an option it was for me.
 This is who I am.
 I don’t feel like I gave anything up to be this person, at least with respect to my family.

 Hm.
-I just typed "my family" in reference to my wife and my son.
-It's so strange how the focal point shifts as we get older.
-It's such an empowering thing to say.
+I just typed “my family” in reference to my wife and our children.
+It’s so strange how the focal point shifts as we get older.
+It’s such an empowering thing to say.

 Still, I can’t help but wonder what I might have created had I been one of those people, one of those strange, off putting people who drift through life, who are able to see the world through drugs even when they’re not taking them.

 I suppose that’s what it boils down to.
 I know that I have walls.
 Some of them were built by others, some of them were built by me.
 Some of them were built for survival, some were built over time.
 But they exist.
 I am not the purest form of myself because I can’t be and because I was never really given a chance.